-In the spirit of “many hands make light work,” The Nature Conservancy teams up with community-based partners to engage the next generation in conserving nature around Ohio.
-However, the work is much more than removing non-native plants, clearing trails and planting trees.
+In the spirit of “many hands make light work,” The Nature Conservancy (TNC) teams up with community-based partners to engage the next generation in conserving nature around Ohio.
+However, the work involves much more than removing non-native plants, clearing trails and planting trees.
 These efforts also invite teenagers and young adults to forge a lifelong connection with nature that only comes from spending time in it.

 “Working in nature can fill a void left by a lack of access to green spaces and outdoor educational opportunities, or limited knowledge about potential jobs and long-term careers in conservation,” says Amy Holtshouse, TNC Ohio director of conservation.
 “Involving young people in our work not only builds stronger communities, it cultivates conservation leaders who will be critical to the future health of our planet.”

 Learn more about how TNC in Ohio is engaging youth and young adults in conservation by reading about our projects below.

 Human Beavers: Restoring Headwater Streams in Northeast Ohio

 Stream restoration can prove cost prohibitive and resource intensive, often requiring bringing heavy machinery into sensitive ecosystems.
 But Nature Conservancy staff in northeast Ohio are drawing on inspiration from nature for a cost-effective solution to combat erosion caused by increased flood events.